jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 ### 2020-06-19 Done Brainstorm Bidirectional Relationship Notation

 I have some difficulty dealing with the following: I do not seem to have much hope anymore for the double-dashed bordered ring notation that would be proposed in the current text.
 I tend to like the explicit two line notation with a relational ring around it.
 I now 'fail' to see how that would be more convoluted.
-The double-bordered ring seems a tiny bit far fetched in its being derived from *automatic containment*, which does not seem to be part of the Circle Language Spec anymore.
+The double-bordered ring seems a tiny bit far fetched in its being derived from *automatic containment*, which does not seem to be part of the Encircle Language Spec anymore.
 The derivation might be also difficult to understand without background about this difficult topic of automatic containment, which was (temporarily?) abandoned over its complexity and unresolved issues.
 (Might be an idea for the future, but not now was the current thought.)
 I am now failing to see how merging the lines together would create clarity or terseness.
 It was supposed to be easier on the eyes, less detail, for something that was supposed to be used all over the place.
 I am not so convinced it will be used all over the place, and not so convinced that the notation proposed is clearer.
 I like the lines to be a bit purer in what they express, as in, aspect correspondence.
 I, and maybe others at some point, might be confused that line connections change meaning just like that.
 I sort of like that you can see that the relationship from an OO point of view looks like two properties closely related.
 That's quite some talk about why I am not convinced about this notation.

 It sort of feels wrong to put effort into texts about a notation I do not seem to like that much anymore.